miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

 ------------------------

 The pre-set data for Toaster is easily customizable.
-You can create the ``orm/fixtures/custom.xml`` file to customize the values that go into the database.
+You can create the ``orm/fixtures/custom.xml`` file to customize the values that go into to the database.
 Customization is additive, and can either extend or completely replace the existing values.